 An autoimmune disease is a condition in which your body’s own immune system is responsible for the inflammation and breakdown of its own cells.

+The symptoms of lupus can depend on the parts of your body affected.
 The inflammation seen in lupus can affect various organs and tissues in your body, including your:

 Although no two cases of lupus are the same, the most common symptoms and signs include:

-- a fever
+- high fever